kammitama5/kammitama5.github.io/_posts/2018-6-14-Thursday-June-14th.md

 - Well, I shouldn't, but hear me out.
 One of my internships is a testing automation one, and right now I'm on the manual part, and I'm bored to tears.
 However, doing learning Haskell (particularly type-checking) not only makes it less boring, but helps me make better tests.
-Because I've been checking against the GHC compiler and it makes me think.
-There is one guy who legit told me he just flew through everything, passed everything.
+Apparently I'm also super thorough; my supervisor's face was in shock after I handed in the first assignment.
+Because I've been checking against the GHC compiler and it makes me think, I think it makes me better at the whole testing thing, too.
+There is one guy who legit told me he just flew through everything, passed everything without really testing.
 Uh.
 No. Haskell makes everything fun!
+- As a budding developer, I'd like to know all the ways my code can break, so this stuff is important to me, too.

 ## Things upcoming
 - I have a race this afternoon.
 Yeah.
 On a boat.